softwarecrafters/awesome-software-crafting/README.md

 The reader is also introduced to the concept of the [*Evaporating Cloud*](https://wikipedia.org/wiki/Evaporating_Cloud), a conflict resolution diagram.

 There was a time the book could be read one chapter a day in 60 days by subscribing to a mailing at https://rolls.rocks.
 You would then receive one chapter every day in your mailbox.
 But it seems to be not available anymore.
 That was very funny as you got at the beginning and end of every chapter some funny comments from Clarke.

+Starting from chapter 24, every chapter ended with this quote to make sure the opposite happens:

 > Please don't think of small batches, okay?
 >